-- In the final step of the process, this traffic state information is presented back to the commuters through their smart devices.
+In the final step of the process, this traffic state information is presented back to the commuters through their smart devices.
 It would be impossible to display the state of the complete traffic system to the user.
 Thus design decisions have to be taken as to what information is displayed and in what resolution.
-For example, when displaying a map for navigation with congestion information, the roads with a range of high speeds may be marked in green and 185 others in red; or there could even be a color gradient from red to green for a range of speeds.
+For example, when displaying a map for navigation with congestion information, the roads with a range of high speeds may be marked in green and others in red; or there could even be a color gradient from red to green for a range of speeds.
 Lower resolution information may mean that it is easier for the user to process a larger amount of information (several roads at the same time) and it would probably also be technically easier to display this information.
-We term these types or errors due to trade-offs in how information is presented as 190 - presentation inaccuracy.
+We term these types or errors due to trade-offs in how information is presented as presentation inaccuracy.
 It is crucial to understand these in order to create better smart devices for ITS.

-Previously [14], traffic errors in the case of predicted information have been categorised as: routes not precisely estimated, simulation model imperfection, help in gaining a better understanding of the modern and future transportation systems.
+In other previous research [13], the authors categorize traffic errors in the case of predicted information as: routes not precisely estimated, simulation model imperfection, current traffic condition not exactly monitored, driver's route choice behaviour not understood.
+We believe that the new categorization of inaccuracy based on sources proposed in this paper is essential to study the impact of information uncertainty and noise on modern transportation systems that consist of mobile sensors, ITS and smart navigation devices.
+Furthermore, this categorization can help in gaining a better understanding of the modern and future transportation systems.
 Engineering solutions can eventually be developed that leverage on information as a control tool integrated in ITS.
 In the following section, we present a methodology for exploring in more detail the different types of impact that each of these systems can have.